 As I mentioned, Australian Aboriginal people were ‘in short supply’.
 Our school’s one Aboriginal girl was so popular it was hard to get any time with her for a chat or a game.
 One year our class was taken into town to see a Pitjantjatjara art exhibition, and it was one of the highlights of my education.
 Shyly exchanging smiles with equally shy kids from the deserts of the Great Australian Bight, who had not seen white people before, was quite a thrill, and outshone the art itself.
 However I and other kids in my class began to incorporate elements and styles from Aboriginal art into our own artworks.
 I went hunting for coloured clays, sifting them, and experimenting with natural paints.
 Like many other fifth generation Aussies, I have some Aboriginal in my ancestry and took to the art “like a duck to water”.

-At school we had folk dancing classes of I-don’t-know-what-cultures and I was paired up with a towering lad from Bulgaria who was so strong that he’d have me airborne when we spun.
+At school we had folk dancing classes of I-don’t-know-what-cultures and I was paired up with a towering lad from Bulgaria who was so strong that he’d get me airborne when we spun.
 We sang Scottish songs.
 We danced Greek dances.
 We watched Indian yoga teachers on TV.
 In art I drew portraits of beautiful black Africans and Japanese, wore Polynesian costumes for school plays and made Native American head-dresses and weapons for games at home.

 Settling in together

 All these people of diverse races, cultures and religions came to this ancient, worn land, joined the Australian community, contributed their languages, foods, festivals, art, music, styles, skills and ideas into the ever-evolving ancient-young nation, and adapted to the new blend.
 They built their own shops, churches, synagogues, shrines, clubs, restaurants, whatever, and enjoyed continuing their own ways as part of the mix, but did not expect Australia to be converted into a version of their lands of origin.
-Importantly, they did not try to force their cultural religious practices and beliefs onto the existing inhabitants of their new country or onto each other (at least, not in my little realm!).
-They did not demand changes to Australia’s government to force existing Australians into complying with religious laws from their old countries.
+Importantly, they did not try to force their cultural religious practices and beliefs onto the existing inhabitants of their new country or onto each other.
+There was some racial and cultural tension of course as is usual when new individuals and groups arrive and mix, especially when locals felt their jobs might be threatened by people from other lands.
+But in general everyone settled into the Australian society relatively quickly.
+It reminded me a bit of adding new animals to a flock or herd: a bit of pecking, biting and scuffling, but everyone finds their niche and becomes an integral part of the group!

 What’s different in Australia now?
 Why the recent intensification of racial, religious and cultural tension?
 Where’s the fear coming from?

-Enter the media…..and the Moslems
+Enter the media and the masses

 Aren’t we all the same at heart?